arkime/arkime/README.md

 * **Parliament** - An application that monitors and is a front door to multiple Arkime clusters.
 * **wiseService** - An application that integrates threat intelligence into the session metadata.

-Once installed, a user can look at the data Arkime has captured using a simple web interface.
-Arkime provides multiple views of the data.
-The primary view is the Sessions page that contains a list of sessions.
-Each session can be opened to view the metadata and PCAP data.
+Arkime offers a user-friendly web interface for exploring network data.
+The Sessions page provides a comprehensive overview, listing individual sessions that can be expanded to view metadata and packet details.

 <img src="https://github.com/arkime/arkimeweb/blob/main/assets/sessions.png" width="1000">

-Another way to view the data is the SPI View page, which allows the user to see all the unique values for each field that Arkime understands.
+The SPI View page offers a detailed breakdown of data, displaying all unique values for each field recognized by Arkime

 <img src="https://github.com/arkime/arkimeweb/blob/main/assets/spiview.png" width="1000">